Shire Files 8K - Other Events

 Continue Reading Below

-Shire plc has issued the press release attached hereto as Exhibit 99.1 which is incorporated by reference herein.
+The Company has issued a press release which is attached hereto as Exhibit 99.1 and incorporated by reference herein.

 Public companies must file a Form 8-K, or current report, with the SEC generally within four days of any event that could materially affect a company's financial position or the value of its shares.